 Athletic Trainers Perspective

 Before an athlete participates in a sport, a physical and physicians' approval is required.
 If the athlete has been diagnosed with diabetes, the physician will review numerous symptoms and facts with the patient.
 The Athletic Trainer working with the athlete is notified and has been prepared for various types of emergencies.
 According to Jimenez et al. (2007) "Athletic Trainers constantly deal with Type I diabetes".
 Jimenez is a member of the National Athletic Trainers Association.
 "In managing diabetes, the most important goal is to keep blood glucose levels at or as close to normal levels as possible without causing hypoglycemia."
 If levels fluctuate, it is important to normalize the blood sugar content.
 Checking levels with a Blood glucose meter before and after meals should be performed.
 "This goal requires the maintenance of a delicate balance among hypoglycemia, euglycemia, and hyperglycemia, which is often more challenging in the athlete due to the demands of physical activity and competition."

-In some setting, Athletic Trainers may not always be available for practices.
-When this occurs, the coach is responsible and must be prepared if insulin problems occur.
+In some settings, Athletic Trainers may not always be available for practices.
+When this occurs, the coach is responsible and must be prepared if insulin problems arise.
 Sometimes athletes with blood sugar problems need additional rest.
 Knowing how much time to rest when suffering from insulin problems during physical activities is important.
-Allowing the athlete with insulin to return to the game or practice too early could cause further damage and make it difficult to bring insulin levels to normal.
+Allowing the athlete with insulin to return to the game or practice too early could cause further damage and make it challenging to bring insulin levels to normal.
 Keeping blood sugars regulated on the side during timeouts or breaks will assist with the consistent regulation of stabilizing glucose levels.
 In addition to the head coach, assistant coaches should be well educated in this area.
-During a competition, the head coach will be more concerned with the game and what is happening on the field placing more responsibility in this area to the assistant coach.
+During a competition, the head coach will be more concerned with the game and what is happening on the field, placing more responsibility in this area on the assistant coach.
 The assistant coaches will be able to tend to athletes and monitoring them during the competition.
 All coaches should be required to have enrolled in and passed course content related to diabetes.